-Because of this philosophy, Dr. Brem often tried new equipment on herself before deciding whether or not to use it with her patients.
+Dr. Brem often tried new equipment on herself before deciding whether or not to use it for her patients.

-While practicing medicine, Dr. Brem always prioritizes every patient’s health and comfort.
+While practicing medicine, Dr. Brem treats every patient like a family member.

 One evening after her patients had gone home, Dr. Brem tried a piece of new equipment on herself.
 She just wanted to examine the image quality of the technology—but what she found was her own breast cancer.
-After fighting and beating the disease at age 37, and with three daughters aged 12, 9, and 9, Dr. Brem’s passion for her life’s work became even more intense.
+After fighting and beating the disease at age 37, and with three daughters aged twelve, nine, and nine, Dr. Brem’s passion for her life’s work became even more powerful.